-The Primary Maths Challenge, aimed at stuents in Years 5 and 6 (England and Wales, P6 and P7 Scotland, Years 6 and 7 Northern Ireland) has two rounds.
+The Primary Maths Challenge, aimed at students in Years 5 and 6 (England and Wales, P6 and P7 Scotland, Years 6 and 7 Northern Ireland) has two rounds.
 For more information see below or visit the official Primary Maths Challenge website.

 The main round: This papers is sat (in November) by a large number of students and the papers are marked by their own school.
 Schools ordering 10 papers get 1 gold, 2 silver and 3 bronze certificates and so there are no official grade boundaries for this paper.
 Whether a student gets a certificate will just depend on how well other students in their own school do.
 Note: there is now also a First Maths Challenge for students in younger years.